chris-luangrath/old-website/_tabs/about.md

 # About This Website
 This website is so you can learn who I am.
-The content showcased here will be school projects, personal projects, and random stuff about fighting games that I think about.
-Why am I posting about fighting games on a personal portfolio?
+The content showcased here will be school projects, personal projects, and random stuff about fighting games.
+It's a cool way to show off and document what I know and/or think about.
-I am applying for an internship with Riot Games to work on Project L, and since it is literally the coolest project I could possibly be working on in the near future, I want to do my best to show off that I know my way around fighting games and that I'm qualified and a good candidate to work on theirs.
-Plus, I think about this stuff all the time, and it'll be a cool place to document it.

 # Special Pages
 If you're looking for specific examples of my thoughts, check out these posts: